dead-cells-core-modding/core/README.md

 ### Mods Installation

-1. Create a `<DeadCellsGameRoot>/coremod/mod` folder if it does not exist.
+1. Create `<DeadCellsGameRoot>/coremod/mods` folder if it does not exist.
 2. Move the mods files into the `mods` folder.
 The folder structure should look like this:
 ```txt
 mods